-Bonus: While you are visiting in Evans City swing by the slightly tacky, but informative Night of the Living Dead Museum.
-It is tiny, cheap and borderline sketchy, but has an Americana charm that the zombie obsessed will like.
+Bonus: While you visit Evans City, swing by the slightly tacky but informative Night of the Living Dead Museum.
+It is tiny, cheap, and borderline sketchy but has an Americana charm that the zombie-obsessed will like.

 6. Grab a pastry at La Gourmandine

-Need a quick breakfast, snack, lunch or second lunch?
-Even if you aren’t hungry go to La Gourmadine and get yourself a pastry.
-The almond bearclaw will leave you questioning how you lived life prior to shoving this amazing, flaky, sweet manna from the gods into your face hole.
-Warning: You will want to come back multiple times during you trip.
-Please note there is no photo, because I was too busy double fisting bearclaws.
+Need a quick breakfast, snack, lunch, or second lunch?
+Even if you aren’t hungry, go to La Gourmadine and treat yourself to a pastry.
+The almond bear claw will leave you questioning how you lived a life before enjoying this excellent, flaky, sweet manna from the gods.

 7. Visit Union Station